kalkoentje1234-github/Border-Guard-Section-2-Lawbook/pages/index.md

 ### Article I-1 Rebellion/Resistance

-1. Guilty is a person who commits violence or violently resists against an officer on duty.
+1. Guilty is a person who commits violence or violently resists against an officer.
+This includes both physical and mental violence.

 |   | **Jail Time**  |
 |---|---|